 Your best bet is to always go directly to the site itself.
 Some sites allow you to click on the cashier and see all the deposit and withdrawal options but others are less convenient.
 In some cases, you even have to create an account.
 If there are no cashier buttons to click on scroll down to the bottom of the homepage.
 Left to right you may see the logos of every company they accept deposits from.
 If Litecoin’s is there it will be offered for deposit and withdrawal.

 There doesn’t seem to be a pattern as to where you would find Litecoin.
 Only some major sites have it as do some of the lesser ones.
-Here are some places you can use Litecoin:
+Here are some places you can use Litecoin for sports betting:

 There is also a poker room, casino, live casino, racebook, and a section to bet on financials.
 The deposit bonuses are extra enticing for Bitcoin but not so for Litecoin.
 Anywhere you find Litecoin you will also find Bitcoin since Litecoin these days is like Bitcoin’s sidekick.
 Since right now Bitcoin is the most preferred deposit and withdrawal method for many gambling sites, that method will be incentivized the most.

-Note that Betonline.com strangely appears to be a different website but it is not.
-The sportsbook is laid out the same way but you cannot see any promotions offered unless you are at Betonline.ag.
-Talking with customer support over live chat they explained that despite the fact you cannot see the promotions, Betonline.com is a promotional site and you will want to do everything from Betonline.ag as that is the URL where you can actually play.
+Note that XBet.ag strangely appears to be similar, which is because it is a sister site.
+The sportsbook is laid out the same way but you cannot see any promotions offered unless you are at MyBookie.ag.
+Talking with customer support over live chat they explained that despite the fact you cannot see the promotions, you will want to do everything from MyBookie as that is the URL where you can actually play.
 It does not make an overwhelming amount of sense but nevertheless that is the way it works.

-3. Sportsbetting.ag is probably the most top rated sportsbook that takes Litecoin.
+SportsBetting.ag is one of the other well known sportsbooks that takes Litecoin.
 It is complete with a full sportsbook with all the betting options and also has live betting.
 You can bet on the financials, the ponies, play the casino or the live casino, or play poker too.
 There are many ways to earn deposit bonuses none of which emphasize Litecoin.

 Very simply.
 It is a big reason why cryptocurrency is popular to begin with.
 You can do everything anonymously with no fees.
 Depending which website you use the transaction may occur instantly or it could take a couple days to finish.
 In either case the fact it is fast, anonymous, and free is a win across the board for everybody.